20 N. Robinson Avenue,

 No one has favorited this theater yet

-The State was one of only a handful of theaters built to exclusively showcase Columbia Pictures.
-In fact, within the State’s logo design was the prominnent slogan “HOME TO COLUMBIA PICTURES!”
+Opened on March 5, 1937 with Grace Moore in “When You’re in Love”.
+The State Theatre was one of only a handful of theatres built to exclusively showcase Columbia Pictures.
+In fact, within the State’s logo design was the prominent slogan “HOME TO COLUMBIA PICTURES!”.

-Architect W.T Vahlberg designed the State as Streamline/Moderne.
+Architect W.T Vahlberg designed the State Theatre in a Streamline/Moderne style.
 At the far end of a Hollywood chic lobby was a dramatic, sunken lounge.

-Shortsighted urban development caused the State Theater to be razed in 1971, a sad loss to downtown Oklahoma City.
+Short sighted urban development caused the State Theatre to be razed in late-December 1971, a sad loss to downtown Oklahoma City.